aidannnd/personal-site/README.md

 # personal-site
-My personal resume website written for The Complete 2020 Web Development Bootcamp on Udemy
+My personal portfolio website written for The Complete 2020 Web Development Bootcamp on Udemy